Let’s take a look at some of the top website builder platforms and find out what sets each of them apart.

 Examples of websites that use WordPress include The White House, the University of Washington, and of course this website, eSilverStrike Consulting.
 The majority of businesses and institutions from around the world use WordPress so many examples can be found.

 WordPress is our go to for website builds.
-In the right hands you can’t go wrong with it’s flexibility, scalability, and features available.
+In the right hands you can’t go wrong with its flexibility, scalability, and features available.
 While it is definitely not perfect and has lots of things to improve, it is in our opinion the best of all the current options available.

 Shopify is the next most popular website platform on this list at 6.3% (this is still millions of websites).
 It is exclusively an ecommerce solution that targets both small and larger businesses.
-On the surface it may seem easy to start an online store for you business but it quickly can become very complex and require someone with experience when you want to customize the design and start to add features like advanced inventory control and a Point of Sale (POS) system.
+On the surface it may seem easy to start an online store for your business, but it quickly can become very complex and require someone with experience when you want to customize the design and start to add features like advanced inventory control and a Point of Sale (POS) system.
 This is not just a Shopify issue though as an online store on any platform can become very complex.

 Shopify is a Software-as-a-Service (SaaS) solution which means your website is hosted by Shopify and the software it uses is managed and maintained by Shopify support.
 This frees you up from dealing with technical issues and allows you to scale your hosting needs easier as your traffic grows.
 This also locks you into Shopify’s subscription model which initial may seem inexpensive but can add up quickly when you add additional features and their transaction fees.
 This also means you don’t really own your website (unlike for example if you use WordPress and their WooCommerce plugin).
-If you violate Shopify’s terms of service they can lock your account which can be difficult to get reactivated (mind you this rarely happens).
-If you are not satisfied with Shopify you also can’t just move your website to a new host.
+If you violate Shopify’s terms of service, they can lock your account which can be difficult to get reactivated (mind you this rarely happens).
+If you are not satisfied with Shopify, you also can’t just move your website to a new host.
 It is on a proprietary platform so a new ecommerce website somewhere else would require a website rebuild.

-Shopify has an a large library of themes, and over 3,000 apps and third-party extensions (both free and paid) which can be used to help elevate your store to the next level.
+Shopify has a large library of themes, and over 3,000 apps and third-party extensions (both free and paid) which can be used to help elevate your store to the next level.
 They also support over 100 payment options (which cost an additional transaction fee) as well as providing their own payment gateway.

 If you have an existing website that you are satisfied with on another platform and are looking to add just an online store, then Shopify could fit your needs and just run that aspect of your website.
 This is what Shopify does best, other website features like blogging not so much.